Wisconsin’s Democratic governor scales back Republican tax cut, signs state budget

 MADISON, Wis.
 (AP) — Wisconsin Gov. Tony Evers signed off on a two-year spending plan Wednesday after dramatically scaling back the size of a Republican income tax cut that would have moved the state closer to a flat rate.

 Evers, a Democrat, called the Republican-authored budget “imperfect and incomplete” but stopped short of vetoing the entire plan, which would have required the Legislature to start over.

-He called on Republicans to do more to address key areas, including higher education and child care support.
+“There are lots of wins here,” he said at a signing ceremony surrounded by Democratic lawmakers, local leaders, members of his Cabinet and others.

+Evers also used his partial veto power to increase funding for K-12 public schools for more than 400 years unless undone by a future Legislature and governor.
+The move will increase how much revenue schools can raise per student by $325 a year until 2425.
+Evers, a former state education secretary and teacher, said that will give schools “predictable long-term spending authority.”

 Republicans proposed tapping nearly half of the state’s projected $7 billion budget surplus to cut income taxes across the board by $3.5 billion.
 Evers reduced the size of the cut to $800 million by doing away with rate reductions for the two highest brackets.